 Scaling, Continuous Improvement, and Case Studies

-Scaling personalization requires a clear maturity model, measurable KPIs, and a repeatable feedback loop so teams increase impact without ballooning costs.
+To scale personalization, you need a clear maturity model, measurable KPIs, and a feedback loop that allows teams to grow their impact without increasing costs dramatically.
 Start small with experiments, standardize what works, automate routine tasks, and expand governance and infrastructure as ROI solidifies.
 Below are practical stages, timelines, milestones, and resource estimates to plan a 12–24 month personalization scaling roadmap.

 | Stage | Timeframe | Key Milestones | Resource Estimate |